Duke Lupus Clinic - Clinic 1J

 Lupus Clinic Specialists

-Our specialized lupus clinic is staffed by board-certified rheumatologists, a nephrologist, and a nurse practitioner.
-We work as a team to care for people with lupus and lupus-related conditions such as:
+Our specialized lupus clinic is staffed by board-certified rheumatologists and a nephrologist.
+We work as a team to care for people with lupus and lupus-related autoimmune conditions such as:

 - Mixed connective tissue disease